zachszeto/ZacharySzeto/README.md

 I first got introduced to computer science through the First Lego League back when I was growing up near Boston.
 Since then, I've expanded my skills by learning new languages and concepts while working on projects like a Discord Music Bot, DSA Visualizer, and more.
 My goal is to continue acquiring new technical abilities and making things that showcase what I can do.

 I learn best by actively working on things, so here I am featuring various hands-on coding projects I've built using my latest skills.
 I'm excited to continue growing as a developer and creator.
-Feel free to look around here or on my [Personal Portfolio](https://zachszeto.github.io/PersonalPortfolio/)!
+Feel free to look around here or on my :star:[Personal Portfolio](https://zachszeto.github.io/PersonalPortfolio/):star:!

 ---

+:toolbox:
-###Languages and Tools :toolbox:
+### Languages and Tools

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/devicons/devicon@v2.15.1/devicon.min.css">